-For a great example of a successful referral contest, take a look at the one Geek Pulse ran:
+For a great example of a successful referral contest, take a look at Geek Pulse's contest:

-A referral contest rewards the referrer who brings in the most additional contributors, the most overall funding, or however else you’d like to set up the contest.
+A referral contest rewards the referrer who brings in the most additional backers or the most overall funding.

 When Funder A is logged into their account and uses Indiegogo’s share tools to send a tweet, for example, the link in the tweet includes Funder A’s unique ID.
 Then, when Funder B reads the tweet and clicks through the link to contribute, Funder A is recognized as helping bring in the amount contributed by Funder B.